Author: Douglas Stevenson

-A friend and I decided to scale back and we concentrated our focus on community, hosting two conferences in partnership with the Fellowship for Intentional Community, a mix of educational content with a little bit of homegrown entertainment on Saturday night.
+A friend and I decided to scale back and we concentrated our focus on community, hosting two conferences in partnership with the Foundation for Intentional Community, a mix of educational content with a little bit of homegrown entertainment on Saturday night.
 Billing this new event as “The Activist Summit,” we aimed to bring political and green activists together with people from the intentional community movement.
 We did generate a good mix of people from both camps, and ultimately found that most of those attending were people seeking more community in their life.

 Although we would have liked a bit larger crowd than the group of 125 folks who participated each year, we generated enough cash flow to cover our expenses and a little more.
 When hosting these types of events, one has to be prepared to offer scholarships and work trades which will help increase your numbers and the energy during your gathering, but you must keep a careful eye on the bottom line.
 It is easy to be generous and magnanimous before the event takes place and then find your finances coming up short when tallying up your income later.
 After a couple of years, I became busy with other things and moved on.

 Farm Experience Weekend

 For the last several years I have been working with a small team to put on spring and fall events called The Farm Experience Weekend.
 The purpose is to provide an in-depth look at life in community, and it is especially valuable for those interested in moving to The Farm or any community.
 The weekend is a blend of workshops and entertainment, and gives those attending a chance to mix and mingle with The Farm’s many residents in a variety of ways.